debesyla/dazniausi-zodziai/docs/prd/epic-list.md

 Epic 6: Lithuanian Localization
 Goal: Translate all website text to Lithuanian and adapt the UI for full Lithuanian language support.

+Epic 7: Add Clear Filters Button
+Goal: Add a "Išvalyti filtrus" button to clear all applied filters with a single click.

+Epic 8: Default Descending Sort for Frequency
+Goal: Set the default sort for the "Dažnumas" column to descending on load, showing highest frequency first.

+Epic 9: Adopt Base CSS Styles
+Goal: Integrate the provided CSS base, adapt and expand it to fit the site's design needs for consistency.